Fun N' Stuff

 Abrasive Toothpastes -

 Some toothpastes are too abrasive.
 Not only will they remove superficial stains, but they will also gradually wear away enamel.
-As the enamel thins, the underlying dentin layer, which is darker, will begin to show through because enamel is somewhat translucent.
-The thinner the enamel layer gets, more yellowish the teeth will appear.
-Instead of whiter teeth, in the long run they become more yellow.
+As the enamel thins, since enamel is translucent, the underlying dentin layer, which is dark yellow, will begin to show through the thinning enamel layer.
+The thinner and more translucent the enamel layer gets, the more the yellowish dentin will show through.
+Instead of whiter teeth, in the long run they appear more yellow.
 The loss of enamel from abrasive toothpastes is not reversible.
 Be sure your toothpaste has the American Dental Association seal of approval for low abrasion.
 Those that do not have the ADA seal are too abrasive and will cause excessive enamel wear.
 Abrasive toothpastes are readily available because people will buy them thinking they will have whiter teeth.

 Oct 20, 2015 - Good morning, Brandon!